Stockholm Arlanda Airport(ARN)

 Terminals

-Stockholm Arlanda Airport consists of several terminals, each serving different types of flights and airlines.
+ARN Airport consists of several terminals, each serving different types of flights and airlines.

 Terminal 2: Terminal 2 primarily handles domestic and regional flights within Sweden.
 It's used by SAS and Norwegian.